Description

 You can update/delete the objects easily.

 // You don't need to specify primary index here.
-It'll be update for you.
+It'll be updated automatically.

 OHTask *task = [OHTask new];